snkennedy21/JWT_Auth/README.md

 - These values can be changed in the `.env` file
 - As long as the user visits the website before the Refresh Token expires, they will never be signed out
 ![Diagram Of Authentication Flow](./resources/auth-diagram.png)

+# Upcoming Features
+- [ ] Correct TypeScript Syntax (I don't know TypeScript at the moment, but adding it didn't break anything 😅)
+- [ ] More Thorough Documentation